huntrar/scrape/README.md

 ## Notes
 * Supports both Python 2.x and Python 3.x.
 * Pages are converted to text by default, you can specify --html or --pdf to save to a different format.
-* Use the --read flag to read in local HTML files and extract, filter, or convert their contents.
+* Use the --local flag to read in local HTML files instead of inputting a URL.
 * Filtering text is done by entering one or more regexps to --filter.
 * You may specify specific tag attributes to extract from the page using --attributes.
 The default choice is to extract only text attributes, but you can specify one or many different attributes (such as href, src, title, or any attribute available..).
 * Pages are saved temporarily as PART(%d).html files during processing and are removed automatically upon format conversion or unexpected exit.
 * Entire websites can be downloaded by using the --crawl-all flag or by passing one or more regexps to --crawl, which filters a list of URL's.
 * If you want the crawler to follow links outside of the given URL's domain, use --nonstrict.
-* Crawling can be stopped by Ctrl-C or by setting the number of pages to be crawled using --limit.
+* Crawling can be stopped by Ctrl-C or by setting the number of pages to be crawled using --max.